 Automating Referring Physician and Provider Screening

-When it comes to upholding the integrity of federal healthcare programs, the government publishes several databases and online directories to aid healthcare organizations in verifying eligibility and to provide transparency for the public to each provider’s information.
+When it comes to upholding the integrity of federal healthcare programs, the government publishes several databases and online directories to aid healthcare organizations in verifying eligibility and providing transparency for the public to each provider’s information.
 Providers can refer to the CMS Order and Referring List to search a provider’s NPI number to identify enrollment status in the NPPES Registry.
-To confirm exclusions status, providers can also reference the OIG List of Excluded Individuals and Entities (LEIE)
+To confirm exclusions status, providers can also reference the OIG List of Excluded Individuals and Entities (LEIE).

 Unfortunately, these directories must contend with inefficient reporting from each state, as well as confidentiality requirements.
 Determining provider eligibility can be difficult without enhanced tools and datasets to help aggregate the right information and build a consistent provider and healthcare organization profile.
 Manually compiling this disparate data and unique identifiers can waste time and resources, and exposes healthcare organizations to undue risk.